 Essential oils, dryer sheets, homemade potpourri

-Homemade fabric refresher, Diluted Lysol or other cleaner
+Homemade fabric refresher, diluted Lysol or other cleaner

+Candles, air sprays, incenses, or plug-ins are excellent weapons against bad smells.
 These products are the strong and fast way to bring some lovely fragrances into your home.
 However, to keep from being stifled by too much perfume, it is best to make sure all the scents are the same, or at least complementary.
 Too many different fragrances and your home will smell like a potpourri factory.

-Another tip for using candles, air sprays, incenses or plug-ins, is to not use them in the kitchen while you are cooking.
+Note: Don't use them in the kitchen while you are cooking.
 Some smells just do not go well together, and it may be more repulsive to your guests to smell onions mixed with fruity potpourri, floral airspray, and soapy candles than to just smell the onions themselves.

 You can mix and match for the perfect scent.
 The steam will carry the smell throughout the house.

-6. Quick Wipe-down With Household Cleaner
+7. Do a Quick Wipe-Down With a Household Cleaner

 I recently discovered citrus-scented Lysol.
 It smells wonderful!
-I keep some diluted in a spray bottle and use it whenever I need a clean smell in a hurry. (or whenever I need to sanitize something!)
+I keep some diluted in a spray bottle and use it whenever I need a clean smell in a hurry (or whenever I need to sanitize something).

-8. Cotton Ball Perfume Bombs
+9. Use Cotton Ball Perfume Bombs

 - Between cushions